kinderp/3183/README.md

 3183 is a mvc2pdf tool, it can help you in creating and formatting your pdf report.
 Create your layout and form at canvas level is difficult so 3183 gives you a series of reusable predefined blocks (e.g. `TextField`, `ImageField`, `TableView` ecc) that you can use in order to crate more quickly your pdf document.
-Moreever using a mvc
+Moreover using a mvc
-approach: separating bussign logic to rendering should be traslated in more readable maintable and modifiable code.
+approach: separating bussign logic from rendering should be traslated in a more readable maintanable and modifiable code.

 ## Basic concepts

 In a 3183 point of view a pdf document is a layered object.
 At the top level there is the`Template` .
 A template is a container of `View`s.
-Views deal with rendering of the `Model`s so the same model can have different layouts in other words the same data (defined in the model) can be displayed in different ways using different views
+Views deal with rendering of the `Model`s so the same model can have different layouts; in other words the same data (defined in the model) can be displayed in different ways just using different views

 ## Model